AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-global-settings.md

 ---
 description: Configure global behavioral settings.
 For example, you can configure Autosave, chart and table settings, and specify the font and locale.
-seo-description: Configure global behavioral settings.
-For example, you can configure Autosave, chart and table settings, and specify the font and locale.
-seo-title: Settings
 title: Settings
 uuid: 34444052-479b-4923-b379-a03ca614bf3e
 ---